 - !Skipping Hapuna Golf Course as a consolation roundArnold Palmer's design often gets passed over in favor of the bigger names, but it delivers genuine ocean views and a strong test at the lowest resort guest rate (~$150) on the coast.

 - !Not accounting for lava terrainthe black lava rock around fairways at Mauna Kea and Mauna Lani is unforgiving on mis-hit shots.
-A ball that rolls into the lava is lost; pack extra.
+A ball that rolls into the lava is lost; Pack extra.

 - !Ignoring the value of Waikoloa Village Golf Clubthe RTJ Jr. layout at the top of the hill costs ~$99 with no resort affiliation needed.
 Strong layout for a value round between the premium days.